 It will be difficult to find another beach house quite the same!

-It is about 700m to the local shop, pharmacy, bar, and childrens’ playground.
-Roche also has its own tennis courts and five-a-side football pitches.
-In the summer months, there are several beach bars/restaurants to choose from, and within a 5-10 minute drive you have a larger selection of places to eat all year round.
-The area offers an endless list of activities, information on many of which you will find here on our website and on our Facebook page.
+A walk of about 700m will take us to the local shop, pharmacy, a couple of bars and restaurants, and childrens’ playground.
+Roche also has its own tennis and padel courts and five-a-side football pitches.
+In the summer months, there are several beach bars/restaurants to choose from within walking distance, some of which are now staying open all year.
+A 5-minute drive will then provide you with a far larger selection of both bars and restaurants.
+The area offers an endless list of activities, information on which you will find here on our website, our Instagram and on our Facebook page.
 And if you book with us, we provide you with detailed information on all our recommendations, details on local amenities, and our up-to-date guide to the best of everything!
-You could spend a wonderful holiday here without a car, and just hire bikes; but, assuming you will have a car, it’s 15 minutes to Conil, 20 minutes to the hill-top village of Vejer-de-la-Frontera, 30 minutes to Cadiz, 40 minutes to Tarifa and Jerez, and 90 minutes to Seville, all of which are well worth visiting.
-So, it’s good to have a car and probably worth coming for two weeks rather than one!!!!
+You could spend a wonderful holiday here without a car, and just hire bikes; but, assuming you will have a car, it’s 15 minutes to Conil, 20 minutes to the hill-top village of Vejer, 30 minutes to Cadiz, 40 minutes to Tarifa and Jerez, and 90 minutes to Seville, all of which are well worth visiting.